johnschriner/presentations/lab4.md

 One of the cooler things I discovered is <code>%save</code> and <code>%load</code> to save and load .py files for use in iPython.<br>
 Of course, it's exporting all the commands from the notebook--even the mistakes--so it's necessary to scrub some of the commands with nano or gedit.<p>
 <img src="images/Lab4-6.png" width="500"><p>
 I can certainly see how these are the fundamentals to crafting packets.
-Of course since it's in python, the next steps could be conditionals and ways to automate network tasks, tests, even the start of penetration testing.
+Of course since it's in python, the next steps could be conditionals, monitors, and ways to automate network tasks--even the start to penetration testing.